anmole17/game_dev/README.md

 ## Mini projects of small games
-Teaching myself understand basics of programming and game making from scratch
+Teaching myself understand basics of programming and game making